 a.
-Modification to facilities in preparation for in-person instruction that include installation of plexiglass to reduce the spread of disease; removing counters and other classroom modifications to maximize the 6 foot social distancing; and installation of additional hand-washing and hand sanitation stations. b.
-Provide overtime, if necessary, for classified staff to sanitize classrooms after each use and disinfect and disinfecting and cleaning any area used by any sick.
+Modification to facilities in preparation for in-person instruction that include installation of plexiglass to reduce the spread of disease; removing counters and other classroom modifications to maximize social distancing; and installation of additional handwashing and hand sanitation stations. b.
+Provide overtime, if necessary, for classified staff to sanitize classrooms after each use and disinfect and clean any area used by any sick.